 Besides being a marker for North American harvests, the full moon of September marks the Jewish holiday of Sukkoth, also called the Feast of Tabernacles.
 Observant Jews will construct a sukkah, a small structure with a roof of natural material, in order to spend time inside and commemorate the time in the wilderness after the exodus from Egypt described in the Torah.

 The Ojibwe, who live near the Great Lakes, referred to the ninth moon of the year as the Falling Leaves Moon.
 The Cree of Ontario called the September full moon the Rutting Moon because it was when many animals started mating (notably, deer).
 In the Pacific Northwest, the Haida called it the Cedar Bark Moon (Kíit'aas Kungáay), according to the Tlingit Moon and Tide Teaching Resource published by the University of Alaska in Fairbanks.

 In China, the eighth lunar month (which, in 2018, is September; it shifts year to year) is called Guìyuè, or Osmanthus Month, for when the eponymous flowers bloom, and the full moon occurs on the 15th day, halfway through.
 The day of the full moon in the eighth month is called Mid-Autumn Day and is an important festival in China, according to travelchinaguide.com.

-Given that in the Southern Hemisphere September is in the spring, with the days getting warmer, it's no surprise that the Māori of New Zealand described the lunar months of August to September as "Mahuru," meaning "The Earth has now acquired warmth, as well as vegetation and trees," according to the Encyclopedia of New Zealand.
+In the Southern Hemisphere, September marks the beginning of springtime, with the days getting warmer and longer.
+The Māori of New Zealand called the lunar months of August and September "Mahuru," meaning "The Earth has now acquired warmth, as well as vegetation and trees," according to the Encyclopedia of New Zealand.